 Eventually the local capitalist ruling classes took total power in most of the formerly colonized countries and oppressed the working class.
 Dominated by the US, the World Bank and the International Monetary Fund established structural adjustment policies requiring countries to pay exorbitant interest rates and abolish funding of schools, health care and other social programs.
 They threatened to withhold aid if they were not paid and refused to share new technologies and other forms of intellectual property.
 By the 1970s, most countries in NAM were dependent on capitalist aid.
-Corrupt rulers, such as Mobutu in the Congo, stole billions of dollars in oil, cash and mineral resources that they spent on themselves while the working class lived in poverty without health care, schools, clean water, food and housing.
+Corrupt rulers, such as Mobutu in the Congo, stole billions of dollars in oil, cash and mineral resources that they spent on themselves while the working class lived in poverty without health care, schools, clean water, food and decent housing.

 The Defeat of Working Class Movements

 The leaders of the newly independent countries united people of different social and economic classes within their countries rather than organizing workers to oppose capitalist oppression by local or foreign exploiters or unite with workers in other nations.
-Thus workers living in the poorer southern nations and Europe remained divided from each other as well as from workers in the north.
+Thus workers living in the poorer southern nations remained divided from each other as well as from workers in the north.
 This split the global working class living in the poorer southern nations among itself as well as from workers in North America and Europe, who also suffer high unemployment rates and withered wages although to a lesser degree.
 Uniting with the elites makes it impossible to threaten capitalism.
 Instead many leaders in the wealthier southern countries limited their demands on the US and its financial institutions to democratizing the United Nations, demanding fairer trading agreements, protecting intellectual property, and removing social adjustment policies that required the elimination of social services in exchange for aid.
 Some (India) established industrialization and consumerism as drivers of economic growth while others (Tanzania, Cuba) prioritized policies to increase social equity.

 Indonesia under Sukarno